 A successful hearing outcome could mean keeping your license and avoiding further penalties.
 However, if the DOR finds that all elements are met and supported by a preponderance of evidence, your license will be suspended or revoked, depending on prior offenses or test refusals.

-- First DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Overland after 30 days.
+- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Overland, MO after 30 days.

 - Chemical Test Refusal: Missouri’s implied consent law enforces a 1-year revocation, and you cannot apply for a hardship license for 90 days.

-The Combs Waterkotte DWI administrative hearing lawyers have over 40 years of experience, successfully handling 10,000+ cases like yours in Overland, MO and across Missouri.
-Contact us right away to fight for your driving privileges and get the legal defense you need in Overland, MO.
+The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in Overland, MO and across Missouri.
+Contact a skilled DWI administrative hearing lawyer in Overland, MO now to discuss the specifics of your case and get expert legal advice and guidance on next steps.

-How to Get a Limited Driving Privilege (Hardship License) in Overland, MO
+How to Get a Hardship License (Limited Driving Privilege) in Overland, MO

-If you need to restore limited driving privileges, consult a knowledgeable Overland, MO DWI lawyer now to help improve your chances of approval.
+If you need to restore limited driving privileges, consult a knowledgeable Overland, MO DWI lawyer as soon as possible to help improve your chances of approval.

 St. Louis County Resources